The Top 5 Supplements for Brain Fog and Concentration

 5. Folic Acid (Vitamin B9)

-There is good evidence that Folic Acid (Vitamin B9) improves cognition, with Examine.com rating the evidence as grade B. Folic Acid (Vitamin B9) as a supplement is a vitamin derived from synthetic, commonly taken as tablet or capsule.
+There is good evidence that Folic Acid (Vitamin B9) improves cognition.
+Grade B, according to Examine.com.
+Folic Acid (Vitamin B9) as a supplement is a synthetically produced vitamin, commonly taken as tablet or capsule.
 Studies typically use 400–800mcg.

 Folic acid is the synthetic form of folate, a B vitamin essential for cell production and repair.
 It is particularly important during pregnancy and can support mood and cognitive function in adults.
 It is widely available as a tablet or capsule, often as part of a B-complex supplement.